Cardano-Forge/weld/README.md

 }
 ```

-Here’s an example using the default configuration.
+Here's an example using the default configuration.

 ```typescript
 weld.config.getState().update({